spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/business-technology/data-team/platform/edw/index.html.md

 1. Singular naming should be used, e.g. dim_customer, not dim_customers.
 1. Use prefixes in table and column names to group like data.
 Data will remain logically grouped when sorted alphabetically, e.g. dim_geo_location, dim_geo_region, dim_geo_sub_region.
 1. Use dimension table names in primary and foreign key naming.
 This makes it clear to the user what table will need to be joined to pull in additional attributes.
 For example, the primary key for dim_crm_account is dim_crm_account_id.
 If this field appears in fct_subscription, it will be named dim_crm_account_id to make it clear the user will need to join to dim_crm_account to get additional account details.
+1. Dimension, fact, and mart tables are not to contain references to operational systems.
+We abstract the name away from the source system the data is produced into a name that describes the business entity or semantic significance of the data.
+For example, data from Salesforce is described as `crm` in the dimensional model and not `sfdc` or `salesforce`.

 #### Modeling Guidelines